Chris10Garcia/phase-4-final-project-crossfit-workout-planner/README.md

 To ensure consistent page appearance, I created a reusable component that uses various semanati UI componets.
 Two key important children it accepts are for displaying the form component, and displaying the details of that page component.

+ListData uses route match to push the selected record to the details page component of that record.
+NavLink is utilized as well so that when the record is viewed, the link is selected.

 ### Coach, ExerciseMove, WorkoutPlan, ClassSchedule Components